monkey-projects/plugin-kaniko/README.md

 This function will generate one `image` job for each platform, that will build and push an image to `<target-img>-<arch>`.
 An extra job is added to invoke `manifest-tool` that will push a manifest that groups all image together using `target-img`.
+You can override the job ids by specifying the `:image-job-id` and `:manifest-job-id` respectively.

 Additional build parameters are the same as those for `image` and `image-job` (except for `arch`).

 ## TODO

-Make configuration more flexible by allowing to specify the job names and image templates.
+Make configuration more flexible by allowing to specify the image templates and other stuff.

 ## License